-The model for observations consisted in total annual harvest and total biomass in the surveys.
+The model for observations consisted of the total annual harvest and total biomass in the surveys.
 Catch by number was estimated according to the Baranov catch equation, i.e.,

 Ci,l=Fi,lNl(1-e-Zi,l )/Zi,l …8)

-where Ci,l is catch by number in year i at length class l.
+where Ci,l is the catch in the year i at length class l.
 The total annual harvest (Yi) was estimated by:

 Yi=lWlCi,l …9)